Graham Philip: Early life

 Philip was born in Hackney, London in 1960.
-While he was young, the family moved to Petone in Wellington, New Zealand when his father got a job there.
+While he was young, the family moved to Petone in Wellington, New Zealand, when his father got a job there.
 Philip described his father as emotionally manipulative towards him and his brother David.
 Philip returned to London in his twenties, working for Dolby as a sound engineer.
 In May 1988, David, having previously escaped a mental health facility, stabbed fellow vagrant Kyung Eup Lee to death in Melbourne during an argument over squatting.
 David then dismembered Lee's body, cooked and ate his flesh, and spread other body parts around.
 Philip visited David in prison after complying with a vaccine requirement.
 He eventually moved back to New Zealand, living in Hāwera, Rotorua where he worked as a high school teacher, and Taupō where he worked at a computer repair shop.

 Conspiracy theories and crimes

 Philip was radicalised online during the COVID-19 pandemic.
-He supported Donald Trump's claims of election fraud in the 2020 United States presidential election and QAnon-related conspiracy theories.
+He supported Donald Trump's false claims of election fraud in the 2020 United States presidential election and QAnon-related conspiracy theories.
 Philip became an anti-vaccination activist and COVID-19 conspiracy theorist, expressing "paranoid and apocalyptic views" and gaining hundreds of followers online.
 He claimed that the COVID-19 vaccine was designed by a Satanic cabal to cause mass death and depopulate the world.
 He believed society would soon collapse and got involved in the prepping community, where he instructed people how to make explosives.

 Philip took part in stunts such as wearing a snorkel inside stores to protest mask mandates and setting up a table on a street in Taupō with a sign saying "Change my mind: Covid-19 is fake", inspired by Steven Crowder.
 He self-published several books, including Star Wars fan fiction, many of which contained vaccine conspiracy plots in his effort to "red pill" readers.
 On his Gab account and his Telegram radio show, he called for military tribunals to sentence people to death for war crimes and treason, including Prime Minister Jacinda Ardern, all other members of the New Zealand Parliament, and various journalists, academics, and health bureaucrats.

 After an altercation when Philip was denied entry to a bank, a police officer visited his home on 29 September 2021.
 Philip took a photo of the officer's badge number and posted it online with threats to "make him pay".
 He also posted photos of electrical substations and transformers, implying to his followers that they should use tools to attack them, and in his Telegram radio show spoke of his plans to do so himself.
 Between 6 November and 27 November, Philip carried out attacks on Transpower New Zealand infrastructure, with one attack resulting in a fire.
 He caused an estimated $1.25 million in damages.